GaloisInc/grease/doc/comparison.md

-# Comparison with other tools
+# Comparison with other tools and frameworks

 | Tool    | Binary | Source Code/LLVM | Available Under-constrained Algorithm |
 |---------|--------|------------------|---------------------------------------|